 As a bookaholic, I always carry a book on my daily commute but sometimes, I find myself unable to get a seat making the act of juggling bag, book and balance a bit ungainly.
-That’s when I get the chance to observe my co-passengers.
+Sometimes I use this opportunity to play some casino games and get some cash before work, I use websites like 999bet-th for Online Casino Thailand games, which is so much fun.
+Other times I get the chance to observe my co-passengers.
 Of particular interest is desi watching.
 As a writer I enjoy contemplating their life story.

 I was on a Path train from Jersey City when it stopped at Journal square and even before I could turn around, I knew it was a desi.
 Comes from having well-developed olfactory glands.
 I discreetly observed the young couple.
 From the whiff of coconut oil, I guessed South Indian.
 Techies presumably.
 The body language gave them away as newly married.
 I wonder what their story was?
 Were they in the country to study?
 Or part of an Indian team providing technical support to a US company?
 Maybe they married without permission and were escaping parental wrath?
 Asking them would ruin my imagination.
 I left them behind when I reached my stop.
 And was glad to escape the unique fragrance.

 Another day and I was waiting for a NJ transit train at Newark station.
 A smartly dressed desi woman boarded the train.
 We smiled and she got busy with her Mac.
 From her nails I could see she was not into grooming.
 The polish was slightly chipped and the hands looked work-rough.
 She must have been a working mum who spends her time at home cooking, doing house-work and making her kids do home-work.
 Her husband probably does not help much at home.
 I imagine she gets into bed exhausted and catches up on office work during her daily commute.
 Her clothes are smart because appearances are important but unfortunately she does not have the time or maybe the inclination for small details like her nails.